freesewing/freesewing/markdown/org/docs/designs/bee/fabric/en.md

 <Note>

-You only need lining fabric if you intend to make the pattern reversible or if you want the band for the cross back tie variant to be a constrasting fabric.
+You only need lining fabric if you intend to make the pattern reversible or if you want the band for the cross back tie variant to be a contrasting fabric.
 Otherwise you can cut all the required pieces from your main fabric.

 </Note>